Aliases for POLR3B Gene

 External Ids for POLR3B Gene

 This gene encodes the second largest subunit of RNA polymerase III, the polymerase responsible for synthesizing transfer and small ribosomal RNAs in eukaryotes.
 The largest subunit and the encoded protein form the catalytic center of RNA polymerase III.
 Mutations in this gene are a cause of hypomyelinating leukodystrophy.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Dec 2011]

 GeneCards Summary for POLR3B Gene

-POLR3B (Polymerase (RNA) III (DNA Directed) Polypeptide B) is a Protein Coding gene.
-Diseases associated with POLR3B include pol iii-related leukodystrophies and leukodystrophy, hypomyelinating, 8, with or without oligodontia and/or hypogonadotropic hypogonadism.
-Among its related pathways are Immune System and Epstein-Barr virus infection.
+POLR3B (Polymerase (RNA) III Subunit B) is a Protein Coding gene.
+Diseases associated with POLR3B include leukodystrophy, hypomyelinating, 8, with or without oligodontia and/or hypogonadotropic hypogonadism and pol iii-related leukodystrophies.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include DNA-directed RNA polymerase activity and ribonucleoside binding.
 An important paralog of this gene is POLR2B.